leonelluiscorado/GEDICorrect/README.md

 ## Citing this project

+The GEDICorrect paper, explaining the internal mechanisms of the framework and test results, can be found as a preprint on https://arxiv.org/abs/2511.00319

+You can also cite the github repository:

 Corado, L., Godinho, S. (2025) GEDICorrect: A Python Framework for GEDI Geolocation Correction at the Orbit, Beam or Footprint-Level Using Multiple Criteria and Parallel Processing Methods. version 0.3.0, available at: https://github.com/leonelluiscorado/GEDICorrect

 ### Funding

 This work was conducted within the framework of the GEDI4SMOS project (Combining LiDAR, radar, and multispectral data to characterize the three-dimensional structure of vegetation and produce land cover maps), financially supported by the Directorate-General for Territory (DGT) with funds from the Recovery and Resilience Plan (Investimento RE-C08-i02: Cadastro da Propriedade Rústica e Sistema de Monitorização da Ocupação do Solo).